jfranklin9000/urbit-git-workflow/URBIT-GIT-WORKFLOW.md

     ~/URBIT

-This is where branch `URBIT-BRANCH` lives:
+This is where branch `NAMED-BRANCH` lives:

-    ~/URBIT/urbit-URBIT-BRANCH
+    ~/URBIT/urbit-NAMED-BRANCH

 You can adjust these as you see fit.